 MBTA Educational Foundation

 The Maine Better Transportation Association has a separate 501(c)3 charitable organization, the MBTA Educational Foundation, to award scholarships to Maine students in relevant transportation-related degree programs at community colleges and universities.
-Deadline for applications is September 22 and awards will be sent to institutions in January 2024.
-Students must complete the online application form, and provide a resume, a copy of their transcript, and a statement of interest.
-The interest statement (minimum of 150 words) should describe why you are pursuing a degree in transportation construction or engineering, or related fields such as construction trades, aviation, freight marine, diesel mechanics, or the like.
+Deadline for applications is August 1, 2025 and awards will be sent to institutions for the account of the scholarship recipient in September 2025.
+Students must complete an application, and provide a resume, a copy of their transcript, and two written reference letters, along with contact information for the references.
+Students will need to submit two writing samples, each up to100 words.
+See below for essay questions.
 Incomplete applications will not be considered.

-Scholarship recipients are selected by the Foundation Board of Directors, and preference is given to students attending Maine colleges or universities.
-Preference is also given to students who have worked in transportation, construction, engineering, or related fields, and/or who have shown other indications that construction or transportation is their career of choice.
+The Foundation’s Board of Directors selects the scholarship recipients and gives preference to students attending Maine colleges or universities.
+Preference is also given to students who have worked in transportation, construction, engineering, or related fields and/or who have indicated that construction or transportation is their career of choice.
 Applicants must:

 • Have completed high school or the equivalent and be enrolled in a relevant program of study.